Niceman228/excel_list_password_deleter/README.md

-# excel_list_password_deleter
+# excel list password deleter
-This poject can help you to remove password from sheet in excel
+This poject can help you to remove password from sheet in excel.
+Make folder with file main.py, drop to this folder your excel file and run code.
+As a result you get your file without password on all sheets.